Fuyubai/Album/KnowledgeGraph/CasRel/README.md

 - I try to fix this problem by applying a novel loss, which use for reference the warmup tragedy, can see it in loss.py.

 - It's simliar between two implements when using train set to train, but when use dev set to train, My implementation better than CasRel-pytorch-reimplement even it use a smaller pre-trained mdel.
 And it shows the effectiveness of my tragedy.

+### Tips
+- When using mutil losses, you should notice the magnitude of losses, because some big loss may devours the influence of small loss.
+So make those loss under same magnitude by giving a appropriate coefficient to the big loss, which is help model to fit.
+- When using mutil losses, model is hard to fit, so just be patient and wait more train epochs